TheAdventSchool/codingclub/README.md

   }
 }
 ```

+**Program** A collection of statements, functions, objects, and literals that are executed by the computer from top to bottom.

 <hr/>
 <sub>Note - I've taken some liberties here with inexact descriptions (like object) to make things simpler.
 Don't hold it against me.
 Or fix it, either way.</sub>